Baseball Rakes for Field Maintenance

 3. Hardened aluminum.
 These products are lightweight and have a reasonable price.

 Steel and galvanized tools are considered the most durable.
-For work on a large territory, it is more effective to use wide models, and for flower beds, a narrow grip is in preference.
+For work on a large territory, wide models are more effective, and a narrow grip is preferred for flower beds.

 Head Width